Welcome to the 224th Tablescape Thursday!

 After burning for over 18 hours, this is as far as the candle had gotten!
 Can you believe that?
 Talk about a long lasting candle!
-It wouldn’t have hurt anything if it had burned down since it was inside a metal and glass lantern, atop a brick porch, but Wow!
-Had no idea any candle would last soooo long!
+It wouldn’t have hurt anything if it had burned down since it was inside a metal and glass lantern atop a brick porch, but WOW, had no idea any candle would last so long!
 I just checked on the bottom and it’s a Colonial Candle candle.
 Figures, they make awesome candles.

 One more funny story from the party.
 When I was getting ready for the party, I came across these he/she deer antlers in Dollar Tree.
 They were only $1 for a pack of two.
 The “girl” deer antlers are the cream-colored ones with the touch of fur around the headband.
 I placed one on the chair at each place setting, depending on who would be sitting there.
 I had 5 women and 3 men attending this party so I bought 5 sets to get the colors I needed.

 I forgot about the antlers and as everyone went into the dining room, I dashed into the kitchen to get something.
 When I came into the dining room, all my